Millions to one odds involved as rare Orange lobster discovered in Donegal Bay!

 After bringing it into the west end pier to get a photo and show it to one of his sons, Daithí, he returned the lobster to its natural habitat.

-“I did check out what the odds were of such a rare lobster, but whatever it is, I might try my luck with the lotto next,” he told the paper.
+“I did check out what the odds were of such a rare lobster, but whatever it is, I might try my luck with the lotto next,” he said.

 And while we must take Dr Google with a pinch of salt, when it claims that there is a 30 million to one chance, we can take its rarity as given.
 Other sites also put it at 10 million to one.